 When we went to Sparta in Easter, on Saturday morning we went to Agios Nikonas church for the mass.
 One of my sister-in-laws lives just a few blocks away so after going to her house for a cup of coffee, she wanted to go to the farmers’ market, so we went with her.
 When I saw wild asparagus I could not resist buying some as well as dried oregano, thyme honey, walnuts and a few other things.
 I must say that those walnuts were the most delicious walnuts I’ve ever eaten and of course the wild asparagus was amazing.
 Oregano from Mount Taygettus is the best and local thyme honey is one of my favourite.

-I forgot to take pictures of the wild asparagus before cooking it.
 The stems of wild asparagus are much thinner than normal asparagus so you don’t need to peel them.
 You just bend them until they snap.
 You discard that part which is not tender and just keep the tender stems with the spear.
 Asparagus is derived from the greek word, asparagos or asfaragos – asparasso – sparasso (ασπάραγος ή ασφάραγος – σπαράσσω), meaning to rip, which refers to tearing the sharp scales from the stems of the plant.
 You then cook it the same way.

 I blanched the asparagus for a few minutes in salted water.
 I used some to make pesto with mint and walnuts but did not add any cheese in the pesto or to the pasta, as we were fasting.
 You can add feta, graviera or any other cheese you like.
 The remaining I sauteed it with extra virgin olive oil and garlic and used it in the spaghetti together with marinated green olives with savory (throumbi).
 In my dish I added some taramosalata as well which made it even more delicious.
 So many amazing flavours mixed in one plate.